 We started by breaking down parts of the desk in order to start over.
 Firstly, we removed all the drawers.
 Then we discarded the pullout keyboard tray because it’s obsolete with my laptop.
 Afterwards, we pulled off the slats that firmed up the back of the desk so we could add the beadboard.
 Then we pulled off the little wood buttons that cover the screw holes with pliers, then we put them away safely.
 Lastly, we removed the handles from the drawer.
 We set those aside so we could spray paint them later.

 My favorite part was cutting out all the odd wiring and pulling off the desktop.
 I decided to rebuild rather than try to somehow fill the gaping hole where they put a light switch.
 That was a very “unique” feature, to say the least.

 BEADBOARD TO ADD BEAUTY

 Because we had laid the desk down onto its front (drawers removed) we had it in the perfect position to add the beadboard.

 We measured twice for beadboard panels for the back and sides.
 We snapped a chalk line to cut our panels.
 They were attached using an air compressor brad nailer which leaves the tiniest of hole to preserve the beauty of the beadboard.

-After the beadboard was attached, we stood the desk back up and it was as sturdy as new.
+After we attached the beadboard, we stood the desk back up.
+It was now as sturdy as new.